 1. Period pain is the biggest clue

-Endometriosis occurs when fragments of the tissue that lines the uterus go rogue, growing in places they don’t belong.
-Those cells can glom onto the ovaries, fallopian tubes or intestine.
+Endometriosis occurs when tissue similar to the tissue that lines the uterus go rogue, growing in places they don’t belong.
+Those endometrial-like cells can glom onto the ovaries, fallopian tubes or intestine.
 During your period, those tissues bleed, which may trigger pain and swelling.

 “The classic symptom of endometriosis is terrible period pain that doesn’t go away with birth control pills or anti-inflammatory medications like ibuprofen,” Dr. Attaran says.
 But not all women with endometriosis have horrible cramps.
 And not all women with horrible cramps have endometriosis.
 Intense period pain is a tip-off, not a smoking gun.

 2. Endometriosis pain can be fickle

 Most often, endometriosis pain crops up low in the pelvis, Dr. Attaran says.
 But women can have very different experiences.
 Some describe the pain as sharp.
 Others experience a dull ache.
 Cramps might squeeze just one side of the pelvis, or both, or they might move from side to side.
 (See what we mean about fickle?)

 Many women with endometriosis experience a “deep” pain during or after sex.